svhawkins/B-Minor-Compiler/README.txt

 For code generation:
 - void symbol_table_hidden_codegen(Hidden_table* hst)

-The hidden table is an additional field of the Symbol_table structure.
-The hidden symbols are generated seperately from the rest of the declarations (attempts were made to make it part of the same declaration list, but did not work, so it has its own special function).

 *****************
  CAVEATS

  - some functions (namely the codegen functions) have had their signatures modified.
    Some return an error status and expr_codegen takes an additonal boolean option.

- - expr_codegen only does 'intermediate value tracking' (evaluates the expression during generation) with literals (so far). if an expression contains an identifier and has underflow, overflow, divsion-by-zero, etc., the code generator will fail to express that.
+ - expr_codegen only does 'intermediate value tracking' (evaluates the expression during generation) with literals (so far?). so if an expression contains an identifier AND has underflow, overflow, divsion-by-zero, etc., the code generator will fail to express that.

 - some features of B-Minor code generation do NOT correlate with C code generation: